When the security guard in the Tokyo Narita Airport asked to put my bag through the X-ray machine a second time, I couldn’t help but tense up.

 And while I’d made plans to potentially pass as a man while I traveled (for safety as much as anything), I hadn’t planned to bring a packer.
 Yet, during the course of my stay in San Francisco, I visited a friend of mine who worked at Good Vibrations, a feminist, sex-positive, queer- and trans-friendly sex toy store with several locations in the Bay Area.

-As she gave my travel buddy Keyes and I the grand tour, I stood before the packers with curiosity.
+As my friend gave my travel buddy Keyes and I the grand tour, I stood before the packers with curiosity.
 Really, I told myself, I was lingering for Keyes, who identifies as a non-binary trans man.

-When I asked my friend about the packers they had in stock—the cost, the styles—she said, “Well, I have one the store gave me, but I’ve never used it.
+When I asked about the packers they had in stock—the cost, the styles—my friend said, “Well, I have one the store gave me, but I’ve never used it.
 I can give it to you!”

 It was quite easily the most unexpected but perhaps the most appropriate going away gift I got.